sumayyamanji/coco_vqa/README.md

 | `02_data_exploration.ipynb` | Dataset statistics and visualisation |
 | `03_model_walkthrough.ipynb` | Architecture deep-dive with shape checks |
 | `04_evaluation_analysis.ipynb` | Accuracy analysis, GradCAM saliency |

+---

+## How I ran the code

+- Ran it on --debug mode ie only on 10% of data.
+Therefore optimizing for runtime, without reducing the model architecture (the full CLIP ViT-Large model)

+- Didn't decide to reduce the model size, as this would mean rewriting model section and getting worse results for no good reason

+- 10% of real data still gives you meaningful accuracy numbers to report